 The area of the former Žižkov freight yard is one of the largest brownfield sites in the wider centre of Prague, with a total area of over 70 hectares.
 It is being transformed into a new residential area with the help of six large development companies.
-The northern part of this locality along Malešická and K Červenému dvoru streets is being developed by Penta Real Estate.
+The northern part of this locality along Malešická and K Červenému dvoru streets is being developed by Penta Real Estate and Sudop Invest.

 The project also envisages a non-residential space suitable, for example, for medical facilities.
 As per an agreement with the Prague 3 municipality, Penta Real Estate will also contribute to the reconstruction or expansion of the primary school building in this area.

-The architectural design of the development was prepared by the well-known Dutch studio Benthem Crouwel.
+The architectural design of the development was prepared by the well-known Dutch studio Benthem Crouwel and the Czech studio ra15.